MicrosoftDX/nether/documentation/deployment.md

 Location | **Required.** The Azure location to create the resource group in if it doesn't already exist.
 You can list the available locations with the `Get-AzureRmLocation` cmdlet
 StorageAccountName | **Required.** The name of the storage account to create/use to upload the web application binaries to for deployment
-SqlAdministratorPassword | **Required.** The password to use for the adminstrator account for the SQL Database
+SqlAdministratorPassword | **Required.** The password to use for the adminstrator account for the SQL Database AnalyticsEventHubNamespace |  **Required.** The Event Hub name for the analytics ingestion AnalyticsStorageAccountName |  **Required.** The name of the storage account used to store the analytics events

 ## Deploying Database Schema